Inflammation

 Pain, redness, swelling, loss of movement/function, and increased heat in the affected areas among others.

-Preclinical data suggests CBD and THC among other cannabinoids may be therapeutic in Inflammation.
+Preclinical data suggests CBD and THC among other cannabinoids may be therapeutic for Inflammation.

 Depending on your needs, the optimal type of application may vary.
 Find more information on our application options.